 The number of Units that the REIT is authorized to issue is unlimited.
-The REIT may, in its sole discretion, issue additional Units from time to time (including pursuant to any trustee or employee incentive compensation), and the interests of Unitholders may be diluted thereby.
+The REIT may, in its sole discretion, issue additional Units from time to time (including pursuant to any trustee or employee incentive compensation), and the interests of Unitholders may be diluted thereby, particularly if Units are issued for subscription proceeds that do not exceed an existing Unitholder's cost of acquisition.
 The issuance of additional Units may have a dilutive effect on the interests of Unitholders.